 - PLAGIARISM POLICY,

 - PRICING POLICY, AND

-This Privacy Notice explains how Scientific European® (SCIEU®) published by UK EPC Ltd (formerly UK Education Consultancy Services Ltd), Company Number 10459935 Registered in England; City: Alton, Hampshire; Country of Publication: United Kingdom) processes your personal data and your rights in relation to the personal data we hold.
+This Privacy Notice explains how Scientific European® (SCIEU®) published by UK EPC Ltd., Company Number 10459935 Registered in England; City: Alton, Hampshire; Country of Publication: United Kingdom) processes your personal data and your rights in relation to the personal data we hold.
 Our policy takes into account the Data Protection Act 1998 (the Act) and, with effect from 25 May 2018, the General Data Protection Regulation (GDPR).